vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/configuration-files.md

 You can disable swayidle by deleting this file, or change the interval via ~/.config/swayidle/config.

-## ~/.config/autostart/swaybg.desktop
+## ~/.config/autostart/zzzfm.desktop

-This configures auto-start of swaybg and defines the background color or image to display.
+This configures auto-start of the zzzfm desktop.

 ## /etc/init.d/trim